jguadagno/jguadagno.github.io/_posts/2021-12-02-what-was-added-to-c-10.md

   - dotnet
   - csharp
 ---
-**Note:** This post was originally posted on the Telerik [blog](https://www.telerik.com/blogs/what-was-added-csharp-10).
+**Note:** This post was originally posted on the Telerik {:target="_blank"}
 {: .notice--info}

-In a previous [post](https://www.telerik.com/blogs/what-i-like-about-csharp-9), I talked about all of the new features of C# 9.
+In a previous [post](https://www.telerik.com/blogs/what-i-like-about-csharp-9){:target="_blank"}, I talked about all of the new features of C# 9.
 With the release of .NET 6 recently, I wanted to share some of the new language features of C# 10.

 Let's take a look at some of the new language features.